What to Focus On

 As firms grow, both in numbers of attorneys and dispersed offices, the ability to identify and leverage connections becomes increasingly important – and more difficult.
 In addition, now more than ever, firms are being compelled to respond to a deluge of RFPs and are more frequently proactively pitching for new business.
 Because finding these core relationships can enhance the success of these business development efforts, the relationship intelligence or ‘who knows who’ functionality of CRM is often considered essential.

 Additionally, as the complexity of the RFPs has intensified, they often require firms to tap into the depth of and breadth of their cumulative experience and expertise.
-CRM systems can provide a repository and access point for this type of information as well.
+Some of the newer CRM systems can provide a repository and access point for this type of information as well.

 As firms have grown, the level of sophistication of their approaches to business development has been growing as well.
 More than ever, firms of all sizes are experimenting with things like business development coaching or training, Client teams, alumni programs, Client interviews or Client service initiatives.
 What is common – and essential – to all of these initiatives is the need for communication and collaboration.
-CRM was designed to enable this type of communication and collaboration and it can be an excellent – even essential – tool for succeeding with these types of business development initiatives.
+CRM was designed to enable this, and it can be an excellent – even essential – tool for succeeding with these types of business development initiatives.

 CRM systems allow users to share information and notes about Clients and prospects, add marketing and business development activities to records, enhance contacts with business or competitive intelligence, monitor or watch changes to selected contacts, attach relevant documents and even track business development opportunities.
 As firms grow more sophisticated in their approaches to business development – and CRM strategy – these are now moving from ‘nice to have’ features to ‘must haves.’